 The IHP requires a sitter.

-A sitter will be expected to abide by the ICF/IID’s policies and procedures in accordance with LDH rules and regulations, including the LDH Health Standards Section, and professional ethics as applicable.
+A sitter will be expected to abide by the ICF/IID’s policies and procedures in accordance with LDH rules and regulations, including the LDH Health Standards Section (HSS), and professional ethics as applicable.

 The presence of a sitter does not absolve the ICF/IID of its full responsibility for the beneficiary’s care.